Dishwasher Smelling of Burned or Melted Plastic? Solved

 If you don’t have the time to handwash, you could invest in a dishwashing basket that prevents pacifiers, baby bottle parts, and peelers from moving around during the washing cycle.

 But even if your plastics stay put, research shows that polycarbonates in plastic can deteriorate if they’re repeatedly exposed to high temperatures and water pressure.
-This is why you should alternate handwashing with dishwashing, or replace your plastics after a few years.
-Alternatively, you could buy tempered glass or ceramic, which perform better in dishwashers – and last a lot longer too.

-Is the Smell Dangerous?
+Is a Burned Plastic Smell Dangerous?

 The smell of burned plastic can be overpowering, and you might worry about its effects on your health.

-If you inhale burnt plastic for a short period time, it’s unlikely to pose any long-term health risks.
+If you inhale burnt plastic for a short period of time, it’s unlikely to pose any long-term health risks.

 While it can cause coughing, shortness of breath, and discomfort, the symptoms will pass as soon as you open a few windows and ventilate the kitchen.

-To help disperse the smell, turn on ceiling fans, light candles or use room deodorizers.
+To help disperse the smell, turn on ceiling fans, light candles, or use room deodorizers.
 If you have children or family members with asthma or smell sensitivities, keep them out of the room until the smell has cleared.

 Can a Dishwasher Melt Plastic?

-In general, dishwasher-safe plastic containers shouldn’t melt when they are used correctly.
+Dishwasher-safe plastic containers shouldn’t melt when they are used correctly.
 After all, they’ve been designed to resist the pressure and temperatures of dishwashers, which can be as high as 170 degrees Fahrenheit.

 But, as mentioned above, some plastic containers have a heat limit for ovens or dishwashers, so check this before use.
 If they can withstand the heat of your dishwasher, place them on the top shelf away from the heating coil.